icecube/icetray-public/cmake/resources/docs/installing_ports.rst

-For a one-off installation on a machine you control (e.g. your laptop), you're usually better off using the package manager that came with your operating system to install the necessary support libraries and setting the :ref:`SYSTEM_PACKAGES` flag allow the IceTray build system to find them.
+For a one-off installation on a machine you control (e.g. your laptop), you're usually better off using the package manager that came with your operating system to install the necessary support libraries and setting the :ref:`SYSTEM_PACKAGES` flag to allow the IceTray build system to find them.
 Since most of IceTray's dependencies are common packages that package managers distribute in pre-built form, this can shorten the time it takes to set up the support environment from hours to a few minutes.
 See :ref:`platforms` for notes specific to your platform.